gessertg/content/files/en-us/web/css/css_grid_layout/box_alignment_in_grid_layout/index.md

 ## Aligning items on the Block Axis

 The {{cssxref("align-self")}} and {{cssxref("align-items")}} properties control alignment on the block axis.
-When we use these properties, we are changing the alignment of the item within the grid area you have placed it.
+When we use these properties, we are changing the alignment of the item within the grid area in which you have placed it.

 ### Using align-items